hobartprinting/prepress/README.md

 # Prepress
-Note: The BSD-3 clause only applies to the files prepress-main.tcl, prepress-printers.tcl, and file en_US.msg in msgs directory.
+Note: The BSD-3 clause applies to the files prepress-main.tcl, prepress-printers.tcl, and file en_US.msg in msgs directory.

-TCL/TK, Ghostscript, Imagemagick, Java have their own copyrights.
+TCL/TK, Ghostscript, Imagemagick, Java, and PdfBox have their own copyrights.

 This script/app is a utility to help fine tune, convert, measure coverage, or inspect files that will be sent to a press or printer.